 The coral has been regenerating since the El Niño events, but temperature fluctuations are still a cause for concern.
 As part of our ongoing conservation effort to protect the reefs, Anantara has initiated the Coral Adoption Programme, inviting guests to participate in this long-term project by planting coral in our reef nursery and following growth with photo updates or return visits.

-With the help of the resident Marine Biologist, transplant coral onto your rope in the lagoon and watch it being placed in one of our nurseries in a two-hour programme.
+With the help of our friendly Dive Centre team transplant coral onto your rope in the lagoon and watch it being placed in one of our nurseries in a two-hour programme.
 Make a return trip to our idyllic Maldivian island to see how much the reef and our nurseries have grown.

 That we can take guests to a fantastic reef just one minute from the beach.
 It’s so great to see guests enjoy, admire, and become inspired to help protect the amazing biodiversity that coral reefs have to offer.
 They are known as the ‘rainforests of the sea’ for a reason!